iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ut.covid19.exposurenotifications___minted151021/report.md

 > You have to have bluetooth on and location on all the time.
 B.S.<br> :date: __2021-02-24 19:25:47__

 > Let's you know if you've been exposed to the China Flu!!!
 You only have a 99.7% chance to live!!
 Oh no!!!
 Much scary!!
 Better give up your freedoms and hide behind 13 masks if you want to survive!!!<br> :date: __2021-02-23 18:14:02__

-> Very intrusive.
-Runs during phone calls.
-It also drains my battery.<br> :date: __2021-02-21 07:28:36__

-> Yeah...
-I'm just not okay with this.
-Like I get they want to beat the virus, but letting everyone know you have it is a bit much.
-Not everyone needs to know.<br> :date: __2021-02-18 05:17:28__